input-output-hk/jormungandr/chain-impl-mockchain/doc/format.md

 	SIZE (2 bytes) | TYPE (1 byte)

-Additionally, we introduce the capability to refer to each fragment individually by fragment-id, using a cryptographic hash function : `H(TYPE |
+Additionally, we introduce the capability to refer to each fragment individually by FragmentId, using a cryptographic hash function :

-CONTENT)`.
+    FragmentId = H(TYPE | FRAGMENT-CONTENT)

 The hash doesn't include the size prefix in the header to simplify calculation of hash with on-the-fly (non serialized) structure.

 Types of content:

 * Transaction
 * Old Transaction
+* Owner stake Delegation
 * Certificate (Staking, Pool, Delegation, ...)
 * TBD Update
 * TBD Debug Stats : block debug information in chain.